 Watch Elle Callahan’s HEAD COUNT on Netflix now!

 Head Count was directed by Elle Callahan and it marks her debut as a feature film director.
 She also came up with the story for Head Count while the script was written by first-time screenwriter, Michel Nader.

 Back in 2009, she made the short film Happy Deathday and she already has a next feature film in pre-production.
 It’s called Witch Hunt and will (once again) be in the horror genre.
 However, while Elle Callahan is a first-time feature film director, she has worked on some rather big films in the past.

 She was the editorial assistant on the director’s cut of Wonder Woman and she was a post-production assistant on Krampus.
 Also, she worked on stereo production for both Ant-Man and Avengers: Age of Ultron.
 In other words, she’s used to working in this business which explains the impressive production value of Head Count.

 If you like a good horror mystery with a simple but solid plot, then check out Head Count.
 It is so much better than the current 4.8 rating it has on IMDb as I write this.

-Head Count is out in theaters and on digital and On Demand from June 14, 2019.
+Head Count is out in Netflix (US) from Friday the 13th of September 2019.
+It originally premiered in theaters and on digital and On Demand June 14, 2019.